hoffa/bible-search/README.md

 - `t` is the verse text.
 - `e` is the verse embedding.

-See [releases](https://github.com/hoffa/bible-search/releases) for the latest data.

 ## Generating the data

 ```bash
 ./generate_data.sh
 ```

+The latest is uploaded to [releases](https://github.com/hoffa/bible-search/releases).